On this page you find more information on LIGA’s ongoing research projects.

 MiRNetAD: The role of microRNAs in Alzheimer’s disease

 MicroRNAs (miRNAs) are small, non-coding RNAs that down-regulate RNA expression by specific, complementary binding.
 Since each miRNA typically targets several different RNAs, regulatory networks emerge.
 In MiRNetAD we will elucidate these networks by combining cutting-edge high-throughput genomics technologies with state-of-the-art in vivo functional modeling to decipher the connection between microRNA-RNA regulatory networks and dysfunction of the entorhinal cortex (EC)-hippocampal (HPC) neural circuit in AD.
 MiRNetAD represents one of 131 recently funded Joint Sino-German Research projects for which LIGA will collaborate with the the group of Professor Ling-Qiang Zhu at Huazhong University in Wuhan, China.
-The projects connects well with LIGA’s other ongoing efforts to elucidate the role of miRNAs in Alzheimer’s and Parkinson’s (supported in part by the Peter und Traudl Engelhorn Foundation as 2-year stipend to LIGA researcher Dr. Inken Wohlers who is also in charge of leading MiRNetAD).
+The projects connects well with LIGA’s other ongoing efforts to elucidate the role of miRNAs in Alzheimer’s and Parkinson’s.
+LIGA’s lead scientist and data analyst for the MiRNetAD project is Marcel Schilling.
 Funding: DFG and NSFC (from Jan 1, 2018 – Dec 31, 2021).

 LifeBrain: Breaking new ground in cognitive neuroscience